 Pin for Later? 🌹

-🌹 Roses are tricky to paint, but they are universally viewed as symbols of beauty; even the dried petals get a second life!
+🌹 Roses are universally viewed as symbols of beauty; even the dried petals get a second life!

-- Some crafting glue (Aleene’s Tacky Glue is a good one for this)
+Some crafting glue (Aleene’s Tacky Glue is good for this)

 First task is to create the inner piece of the flower (it’s commonly known as a “stamen”) I’m no florist, but if you look at flowers close up in real life, you know they have that dark center that the petals radiate from.

-I’ve taken a piece of the red crepe paper, and have colored it a little bit darker color.
-Take a piece of your crepe paper, and cut it into a rectangle shape like this, about 5′ in length….and gently stretch it…crepe paper is flexible, and made to be stretched a little.
+Take a piece of your crepe paper, and cut it into a rectangle shape like this, about 5″ in length….and gently stretch it…crepe paper is flexible, and made to be stretched a little.

 Now fold it in half and take your scissors and cut a layer of fringe along one half up to the line where you creased it.
 It should look like this.

-Now I’m going to show you something really cool…if you have any yellow crepe paper, or you can do what I did.
-I have some colorful party napkins and one of them is yellow.
-Cut a strips off the edge and cut it into tiny confetti sized pieces and just let them fall into the paper plate.
+Now if you have any yellow crepe paper here’s a neat trick.
+Cut a few strips off the edge into tiny confetti sized pieces and just let them fall into the paper plate.

-Squirt some glue into the plate and dip the fringey end of the budding stem into t eh glue and then dip into the yellow confetti – Congrats, you now have the equivalent of that yellow stuff you see in the middle of flowers…don’t know if its pollen, or what but doesn’t that look real?
+Squirt some glue into the plate and dip the fringey end of the budding stem into t eh glue and then dip into the yellow confetti – this is a great way to add a little real-life detail.

 Have you ever seen a real rose up close, you notice it has light areas and dark areas naturally occurring?
 That’s what we want to go for.